ericentin/repg2/README.md

 We all agree that documentation is awesome.
 However, the true specification of a code's behavior is the code itself.
 By reading the code of our favorite software, we can gain a deeper understanding.
 The benefits of this deeper understanding range from exploiting the performance characteristics of a particular implementation to applying its design principles in our own code.

-In my opinion, pg2 is one of the coolest tools in the OTP toolbox, and has been used in almost every distributed Elixir application I have ever worked with, including Phoenix.
+In my opinion, pg2 is one of the coolest tools in the OTP toolbox, and has been a component of almost every distributed Elixir application I have worked with, including Phoenix.
 In a nutshell, pg2 allows you to group processes, using a simple API, across all of your nodes.
 In terms of the CAP theorem, pg2 is AP: available and partition tolerant.
 Despite the apparent complexity of such a task, it is (perhaps surprisingly) implemented in a single 400-line Erlang module using the same OTP modules available to our own code.
 The pg2 code is a great way to learn about distributed Erlang, and by extension, distributed Elixir.

 That being said, if you are an Elixir developer, you don't necessarily know how to read Erlang.
 Additionally, despite the high quality of the implementation, pg2's Erlang code is not necessarily easy to read, even if you know Erlang.
-To aide my own understanding, I decided to attempt to translate the Erlang code into an idiomatic Elixir version, which I named RePG2.
+To aid my own understanding, I decided to attempt to translate the Erlang code into an idiomatic Elixir version, which I named RePG2.

 ## The Translation